QiosQi/landing/content/en/whyus/compare/uber-eats.md

 ---
-title: "Uber Eats"
+title: "UberEats"
-description: "QiosQi vs. Uber Eats"
+description: "QiosQi is a standalone or a complementary tool of UberEats, Deliveroo, Doordash, GrubHub, ... and any 3rd party aggregators"
-lead: "QiosQi vs. Uber Eats"
+lead: "QiosQi is a standalone or a complementary tool of any 3rd party aggregators"
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false